Beyond-jQuery/book/README.md

 ### When do you write?

-Currently, a few nights a week, usually between the hours of 9pm and midnight.
+Currently, a few nights a week, [usually between the hours of 9pm and midnight Central time](https://github.com/rnicholus/beyond-jquery-book/graphs/punch-card).
 I have other projects and responsibilties as well, so this varies a bit.
 I'm also [writing other stuff][raynicholus.com].

 ### I found a typo or some other error